Pierre-Do/CSS-Single-File-Example/README.md

-# CSS Split Example Project
+# Extract CSS in one file with Webpack 4

 The goal of this repository is to demonstrate CSS the extraction of all styles into one CSS file with Webpack 4.